 Prerequisite ENG 101.
 An introduction to the field of sociology involving how society and its component parts are structured, including an analysis of the development and function of social institutions: government, economy, education, family, and religion.

-The Air University Associate to Baccalaureate Cooperative (AU-ABC) is an initiative between Air University and civilian higher education institutions that offer baccalaureate degree opportunities to every Airmen.
+The Air University Associate to Baccalaureate Cooperative (AU-ABC) is an initiative between Air University and civilian higher education institutions that offer baccalaureate degree opportunities to every Airmen and Guardian.
 AU-ABC links Community College of the Air Force (CCAF) graduates to approved, online bachelor degree programs from accredited civilian colleges and universities.
-Airmen with a conferred CCAF degree, who participate in the AU-ABC program, are guaranteed to complete their bachelor degree in 60 credit hours.
+Airmen and Guardians with a conferred CCAF degree, who participate in the AU-ABC program, are guaranteed to complete their bachelor degree in 60 credit hours.

-- Active duty Air Force, Air Force Reserve and Air National Guard
+- Active duty Air Force, Active duty Space Force, Air Force Reserve and Air National Guard

 - Degree requirements may be completed after you retire or separate from the Air Force provided you have a conferred CCAF degree.

 In an effort to assist service members with obtaining industry certifications and licensures relative to their military Specialty Code (AFSC), the Air Force and Space Force now offers a pathway to credentialing.
 For service members working in specialized career fields, obtaining a professional certification assist with promotion and can open doors to immediate employment upon leaving the armed services.